JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 results despite possibly increasing the convergence.

 .. figure:: ../images/resnet-loss.png
-  :alt: Accuracy and Categorical Cross Entropy for ResNet52 CNN
+  :alt: Accuracy and Categorical Cross Entropy for ResNet52 convolutional neural network
   :name: fig:resnet-loss

-  Accuracy and Categorical Cross Entropy for ResNet52 CNN
+  Accuracy and Categorical Cross Entropy for ResNet52 convolutional neural network

 The ResNet-52 network immediately reports a training accuracy of close to 100% while the test data report 11% accuracy, which is a performance